Commodities investment: What You Need To Know - Midnance

 Commodities investment: What You Need To Know

-Commodities play a key role in our global economy, influencing sectors ranging from agriculture to energy to precious metals.
-Investing in commodities can be an attractive strategy to diversify your investment portfolio and hedge against market volatility, but it is important to understand the fundamentals and risks associated with this type of investment.
-In this article, we’ll explore what you need to know about investing in commodities.
+Investing in commodities can be an attractive strategy to diversify your investment portfolio and hedge against market volatility.
+However, it is essential to grasp the fundamentals and risks associated with this type of investment to make informed decisions that align with your financial goals.

-What are Commodities?
+What are commodities?

 Commodities are physical products that can be bought and sold.
 They are often divided into two main categories: durable commodities and non-durable commodities.
 Durable commodities include products such as precious metals (gold, silver), crude oil, natural gas, and agricultural products (wheat, corn, soybeans).
 Non-durable commodities, on the other hand, include products such as perishable foods (meat, milk) and electrical energy.